Goteo/3D-Kit-for-open-crowdfunding/README.md

 ENG

-Set of materials for printing and facilitating knowledge and creation of crowdfunding campaigns for the Commons
+Set of materials for printing and facilitating knowledge and creation of crowdfunding campaigns for the Commons.
+By Goteo / FabLab Barcelona

 - For accessing the files, go to the "Releases" section: https://github.com/Goteo/3D-Kit-for-open-crowdfunding/releases